praveek/launch.en/help/extension-reference/web/adobe-analytics-extension/adobe-analytics-release-notes.md

 #### Bug Fixes

-* The incorrect cookie name in the AAM module settings was being set when the this field was left blank, this has now been corrected.
+* The incorrect cookie name in the AAM module settings was being set when the this field was left blank.
+This has now been corrected.

 #### Features